The title page

 The main text

 The manuscript should be typed in a word processor (doc and rtf files accepted), in A4 format with standard margins and spacing for Times New Roman size 12 font.
 The article must be divided into the following sections: introduction (background), material and research methods, results, conclusions, references.
 The entire article (with the abstract, the table of contents, main text, references, notes and acknowledgements) should not exceed 30,000 characters with spaces.
 Include all illustrations in separate tif or cdr files.

-The article should be preceded by an abstract of 100-150 words and four to seven keywords, for instance: migration, urbanisation, industrialisation, etc.
+The article should be preceded by an abstract of 100-150 words and a maximum of five keywords, for instance: migration, urbanisation, industrialisation, etc.

 Do not use footnotes.
 If necessary number them in the text (1), (2), and insert the Notes section on the last page just before the References.
 You may include Acknowledgements below Notes.

 Each author's contribution to the article should be noted: C - research concept, D - data collection and statistical analysis, F - figures and tables creation, P - photography, M - manuscript preparation, R - references selection.

 The articles are accepted in good English only.
 General rules for text writing and editing of the Modern Language Association apply, MLA Style.
 Prior to publication all accepted articles must be approved by the Committee for Language Consultation (including native speakers) and if need be corrected texts should be submitted to the editors again.
 The spelling should follow the Oxford English Dictionary or PWN-Oxford English-Polish Dictionary

 The tables should be numbered using Arabic numbers, and the title must be placed above the table.
 If footnotes are needed, the authors should mark them with letters a, b, c, etc., and place them below the tables.
 Footnotes, symbols, sources, etc. should all be written under the tables in Times New Roman font, size 8 and in italics.